digital-marketing-engineer/software-engineer-affiliate-program-hub/README.md

 1. **[Toptal](https://www.toptal.com/)**: Toptal is a platform that connects businesses with top freelancers in fields like software development, design, and finance.
 While Toptal does not have a traditional affiliate program, they have a Talent Scout Program where you can earn a referral bonus by referring freelancers who get accepted into the Toptal network.
 Check this https://www.toptal.com/referral_program for further information on how to join Toptal affiliate program.

-## Domain registrar Affiliate Program
+## :compass:Domain registrar Affiliate Program
 1. **[GoDaddy](https://www.godaddy.com/)**: GoDaddy is one of the largest domain name registrars and web hosting companies.
 They have an affiliate program called the GoDaddy Affiliate Program.
 Affiliates can earn commissions by referring customers to purchase domain names, hosting plans, and other products offered by GoDaddy.
 Check this https://www.godaddy.com/affiliate-programs for further information on how to join GoDaddy affiliate program.

 1. **[Namecheap](https://www.namecheap.com/)**: Namecheap is a popular domain name registrar known for its affordable pricing and user-friendly interface.
 Namecheap offers an affiliate program called the Namecheap Affiliate Program.
 Affiliates can earn commissions by referring customers to purchase domain names, hosting, SSL certificates, and other services provided by Namecheap.
 Check this https://www.namecheap.com/affiliates/ for further information on how to join Namecheap affiliate program.